 Freshman, sophomore and junior undergraduates (with a 3.0 or better GPA) are eligible to apply to the SURF Program.
 Applicants must be US citizens or permanent residents and have an interest in a career in biomedical research or medicine.
 Criteria for selection include academic record, answers to essay questions and interest in obtaining research experience.

 Applicants are encouraged to specify their areas of research interest and / or specific mentors they wish to work with.
 This will allow us to better match students with appropriate mentors.

 The program is 10 weeks long and students can start the program on either May 30th or June 5th, depending on their availability and the approval of their mentor.

-Housing is available at the University of Cincinnati which is a short shuttle bus ride from the Academic Health Center.
-For more information, visit: www.med.uc.edu/SURF/dorm.cfm.
+Housing is available at the University of Cincinnati (UC) which is a short shuttle bus ride from the Academic Health Center.
+The webpage containing information on UC housing will be available the first week in April.
+Once available, you will find the link to the page here.
+The cost of UC housing will be approximately $1750 for the 10-week program.
 Interns who wish to arrange their own living accommodations can often find one-bedroom apartments close to campus for about $300 to $400 per month.
 You can find a summer apartment to share or sublet at cincinnati.com, which lists Cincinnati Enquirer classified housing ads.

 The salary for Summer 2017 is approximately $4,000.